KuchhalAnkit/take-home-test/README.md

 - Load `component` layout and validate the are no components displayed
 - Restore the saved layout and send an event from the previously created event component and validate the received text.
 - Drag `comp1` next to `Acme, Inc` component

+## Submit a Pull Request
+After you're done with tests, please submit a pull request with your changes for evaluation.